In this article I’ll expose seven linguistic tricks people use to deceive you:

 Is this argument designed to be understood?

-Is it designed to be confusing and obfuscate?
+Is it designed to be confusing and unintelligible?

 “This dictum is named after computer scientist C.A.R.
 Hoare, who said, “There are two methods in software design.
 One is to make the program so simple, there are obviously no errors.
 The other is to make it so complicated, there are no obvious errors.”